 Each of my older three children particularly love making display boards.
 Plus, our homeschool group hosts an annual Homeschool Expo, so we get to share our work.
 Children may display their science and/or history projects.
 Plus families each fill a table full of learning from the year.
 This past year we had an official science fair, complete with judging and ribbons.

-10 Science fair topics we’ve covered as a family or individually:
+10 Science fair project ideas we’ve covered as a family or individually:

 Question: How are Sharks and Humans Alike?
 Different?
 Since Kindergartener LOVES sharks, especially hammerhead sharks, she wanted to learn more about them.
 She remembered that in our science studies were are learning about the human body.
 So she came up with the question above.
 Well, over the summer Nana had seen on the Pink and Green Mama blog a life-sized diagram of the human body.
 This diagram was made by tracing the child’s body first.
 Then using household materials to make the bones, organs and more.
 This part of the science project took the most time but was also the most fun!